kepano/kepano-obsidian/Readme.md

-An [Obsidian](https://obsidian.md/) vault containing the structure of my notes, as well as my templates and settings.
+My personal [Obsidian](https://obsidian.md/) vault structure.
+A bottom-up approach to note-taking and organizing the things I am interested in.

 To learn more about how I use Obsidian, visit my website [stephango.com](https://stephango.com/topics/obsidian/).

 ## Get started